MicrosoftDocs/common-data-model-and-service/common-data-model/creating-schemas.md

 For instance, the attributes *orderId*, *cartId*, and *cartVersion* always appear together in **PageView**, **PageAction**, and **Event**.
 These can be put into an attribute group.

-On the other hand, *pageViewCount* is used in **Session**, **AggPageView**, **AggPageViewDaily**, **AggPageViewDetailDaily**, and **AggSession** but doesn't have other attributes it always appears with.
-You can create an attribute group containing *pageViewCount* only.
+On the other hand, *pageViewCount* is used in **Session**, **AggPageView**, **AggPageViewDaily**, **AggPageViewDetailDaily**, and **AggSession** but doesn't have other attributes with which it always appears.
+In this case, you can create an attribute group containing *pageViewCount* only.

 Lastly, you see that *sessionCount* is only used in **AggSession**.
 In this case, you'll not create an attribute group and just define *sessionCount* as an attribute inside **AggSession**.

-<br/>Going back to the original example.
-After you've identified your attribute groups, you'll define them inside your allImports document, since the attribute groups will be used in a lot of the schemas for your physical entities.
+Thinking about the original example, after you've identified your attribute groups, you'll define them inside your *allImports* document, since the attribute groups are used in several schemas for your physical entities.

-Here's the *_allImports.cdm.json* with a couple of attribute group objects under **definitions**:
+Here's the *_allImports.cdm.json* with twp attribute group objects under **definitions**:

 ``` json
 {